git-town/git-town/website/src/advanced-syncing.md

 [git append](commands/append.md), or [git prepend](commands/prepend.md).

 You might also have branches on your machine that you don't own.
-An example is when you review somebody elses branch in your local editor.
+An example is when you review somebody else's branch in your local editor.
 Or when you help somebody solve a problem that happens on a branch this person owns.

 In both cases, you don't want to pull in parent updates or accidentally ship or